 Most city planners and other local leaders are aware of the high profile Federal properties in their communities — the large downtown federal buildings and courthouses that are most visible.
-Many may even have considered how these properites could play a role in anchoring employment and advancing other local planning goals.
+Many may even have considered how these properties could play a role in anchoring employment and advancing other local planning goals.
 But we think that most would be surprised to see the complete picture of Federal holdings in their communities.
 Getting that complete picture can be eye opening (see map at right) and it can open the window to many unforeseen opportunities to collaborate with GSA.

 GSA manages about 8,700 properties nationwide, in about 2,000 communities — from Moose Jaw to Manhattan.
 About 1,700 buildings are owned by the Federal government, with the rest in private sector leases that range in size from just a few hundred to well over 1 million square feet.
 In a typical large city, GSA may have 2 or 3 owned properties downtown and more than three dozen leases in the area, with square footage that greatly exceeds the owned properties.